guzzle/guzzle/docs/clients.rst

     This option only takes effect when using HTTP/1.1.
 The HTTP/1.0 and HTTP/2.0 protocols do not support the "Expect: 100-Continue" header.
-    Support for handling the "Expect: 100-Continue" workflow must be implemented by Guzzle HTTP adapters used by a client.
+    Support for handling the "Expect: 100-Continue" workflow must be implemented by Guzzle HTTP handlers used by a client.

 .. _version-option: